shivsharma-ss/shivass-workflows/README.md

 ```bash
 docker compose up --build api
 ```
-This mounts the repo into `/app`, passes `.env`, and links Redis/Postgres containers.
+This mounts the repo into `/app`, passes `.env`, and links the Redis container for caching/state.
 Stop the stack with `docker compose down`.

 ### Frontend dashboard
 ```bash